The Just City

 The Just City is a science fiction/fantasy novel by Jo Walton, published by Tor Books in January 2015.
 It is the first book of the Thessaly trilogy.
 The sequel The Philosopher Kings was published in June 2015, and the final volume, Necessity, in July 2016.

 Synopsis

+The Greek goddess Athene plans an experiment around Plato's Republic, and Apollo decides to join her, but wants to do it as an incarnate human.

-The Greek gods Athene and Apollo collect 10,000 human children from throughout history, and place them on the island of Thera prior to its volcanic destruction.
-There, a collection of adult supervisors (who are likewise from throughout history) will raise the children to achieve the ideal society as described in Plato's Republic – which becomes much more difficult when Socrates arrives.
+She collects people from throughout history who have prayed to her that they wish they could live in Plato's Republic, and places them on the island of Thera prior to its volcanic destruction.
+Apollo blends in with the 10,000 human children the city "masters" acquire from slave markets.
+The masters raise the children to achieve the ideal society as described in Plato's Republic.
+Socrates' arrival in the fifth year of the city precipitates a crisis.